DaveMcEwan/dmpvl/prs/paper/ParameterDatatypes/ParameterDatatypes.md

 Let's use a couple of example modules to demonstrate exactly what datatypes are inferred by different styles of declaration.
-Firstly, child modules are defined with almost the same set of parameters.

 In the `CI` module (child, implicit types), the type of each parameter is inferred from its default value (`integer`), but will be changed to the type of any override value from a parent module.